iterative/dvc.org/content/docs/use-cases/experiment-bookkeeping.md

   by <abbr>parameters</abbr> or <abbr>metrics</abbr>).
 - Restore any experiment results from the <abbr>cache</abbr>, or reproduce them from source.
-- Discard project variations that are no longer useful, either individually or in bulk.
+- Save, share, or discard experiments individually or in bulk.